selkies-project/selkies-examples/vdi-vm/README.md

 > NOTE: At this point you have the control plane components installed.

 ## Add IAM permissions to target project

+Follow the steps below if the poject you want to dpeloy instances to is different than your broker project.

 1. Set project for where instances will be created: